 Return to FMGC Table of Contents

-5.2 Uses
+5.2 Use of Program Income

+Policy:

 Program income must be accounted for and reported in a manner that is consistent with applicable administrative and program requirements.

-The uniform administrative requirements cited at the end of this section provide that, unless the grant agreement or federal regulations specify another alternative (or combination of alternatives), program income shall be deducted from outlays that may be both federal and non-federal as described below for the deduction method.
-In specifying alternatives, the federal or state agency may distinguish between income earned by the and income earned by subcontractor, and between the sources, kinds, or amounts of income.
+The Uniform Guidance and TxGMS provide that, unless the grant agreement or federal regulations specify another alternative (or combination of alternatives), program income shall be deducted from outlays that may be both federal and non-federal as described below for the deduction method.
+In specifying alternatives, the federal or state agency may distinguish between income earned by the Grantee and income earned by a Grantee’s subgrantees (subrecipients), and between the sources, kinds, or amounts of income.
 When federal or state agencies authorize the alternatives in paragraphs (2) and (3) below, program income in excess of any limits stipulated shall also be deducted from outlays in accordance with the deduction method.

 Deduction.
 Ordinarily program income shall be deducted from total allowable costs to determine the net allowable costs.
 Program income shall be used for current costs unless the federal or state agency authorizes otherwise.
-Program income that the Contractor did not anticipate at the time of the award shall be used to reduce the federal or state agency and grantee contributions rather than to increase the funds committed to the project.
+Program income that the Grantee did not anticipate at the time of the award shall be used to reduce the federal or state agency and grantee contributions rather than to increase the funds committed to the project.

 Addition.
 When authorized, program income may be added to the funds committed to the grant agreement by the federal or state agency and the Contractor.
 The program income shall be used for the purposes and under the conditions of the grant agreement.

 Cost sharing or matching.
 When authorized, program income may be used to meet the cost sharing or matching requirement of the grant agreement.
 The amount of the federal or state grant award remains the same.
-Requirements for cost sharing and matching are outlined in Chapter 4 of this manual.
+Requirements for cost sharing and matching are outlined in Chapter 4 Cost Sharing and Matching, in this manual.

-The uniform administrative requirements cited at the end of this section also provide that, “If authorized by federal regulations or the grant agreement, costs incident to the generation of program income may be deducted from gross income to determine program income” (net method).
+The Uniform Guidance and TxGMS also provide that, “If authorized by federal regulations or the grant agreement, costs incident to the generation of program income may be deducted from gross income to determine program income” (net method).
 If not authorized, all gross income derived from program income generating activities is accounted for as program income and all expenditures incurred in generating that income are charged to appropriate cost categories (gross method).
-For additional discussion of the “net” and “gross” methods of accounting for program income, see the U.S. Department of Labor Employment and Training Administration’s One-Stop Comprehensive Financial Management Technical Assistance Guide, pages II-7-5 and II-7-6.

 Program Specific Consideration:

-Workforce Investment Act (WIA).
-Program income earned under WIA must be used in accordance with the addition and net methods described above.
-Therefore, the cost of generating the program income is subtracted from gross program income earned, and the net amount is added to the contract.

-Authority:
+Workforce Innovation and Opportunity Act (WIOA) and Wagner-Peyser Act.
+The addition method must be used for all program income earned under Title I of WIOA and Wagner-Peyser Act grants.
+When the cost of generating program income has been charged to the program, the gross amount earned must be added to the program in which it was earned.
+However, the cost of generating program income must be subtracted from the amount earned to establish the net amount of program income available for use under the grants when these costs have not been charged to the program.

+Reference:

-20 CFR §667.200(a)(5)
+WIOA Regulations: 20 CFR § 683.200(c)(6)

-45 CFR §92.25(c),(g)

-OMB A-110 §__.24(b)-(d) and (f)

-7 CFR §277.10 and §3015.41

-29 CFR §97.25(c),(g)

-UGMS Part III §__.25(c),(g)

-U.S. Department of Labor One-Stop Comprehensive Financial Management Technical Assistance Guide, Chapter II-7
+OMB Uniform Guidance: 2 CFR § 200.307TxGMS: “Program Income”

-Last Update: April 1, 2014
+Last Update: October 1, 2023